bksaiki/bksaiki.github.io/blog/2021-10-01-minim-retrospective.md

   user-defined functions, hash tables, vectors, and sequences.
-Nearly all of these types since then have undergone structural changes since then.
+Nearly all of these types since then have undergone structural changes.
 The set of procedures to create and modify these procedures was minimal at the time, just enough to be useful.

-The worst feature of this era was the owner-reference system in order to know when to free objects when they went out of scope.
+The worst feature of this era was the owner-reference system that kept track of objects, so it could free resources when objects went out of scope.
-Initially, new copied were created every time they were referenced, but with an "improvement", objects could be set as owners of their data of references of another object's data.
+Initially, new copies were created every time objects were referenced, but with an "improvement", objects could be set as owners or their data of references of another object's data.
 This required unnecessary amounts of copying objects when, annoying equality checks, and hours of debugging